 Address: Central Park West & 79th St, New York, NY 10024, USA

-How to get there: The AMNH is located on the west of Central Park.
-In order to make our way to the museum, we’ll need to find the street called Central Park West between West 77th Street and West 81st street, where the museum is located on the boarder of the park.
+How to get there: The AMNH is located in the west of Central Park.
+In order to make our way to the museum, we’ll need to find the street called Central Park West between West 77th Street and West 81st Street, where the museum is located on the border of the park.